HBalable/atd-apprentice-module-summaries/md/unit_5_project_organisation.md

 Plugin/software Production
 -------------

 While the idea of an all-in-one pipeline solution sounds great, there is always room for development to meet the ever-changing demands of clients and to best suit the studio.
 For instance, often different clients will use different naming conventions they wish you to follow.
-Some studios have technical developers crewed to shows, who create and maintain custom tools to aid production. *Explained more in unit 1.*
+Some studios have technical developers crewed to shows, who create and maintain custom tools to aid production.
+(Explained more in unit 1)